How do we model a process that both multiplies and adds a fixed amount each step?

 Use a plain geometric model when nothing is added or removed beyond the percentage change.
 Use the full first-order linear recurrence whenever there is also a fixed regular amount, such as a repayment, deposit, or harvest, layered on top of the percentage change.

-A complete answer writes the recurrence in the form with the correct and signed , states , generates the requested terms in the right order, and where asked finds the steady state from .
+A complete answer writes the recurrence in the form with the correct and signed , states , generates the requested terms in the right order, converts between recursive and explicit forms when asked, and finds the steady state from .

 Exam-style practice questions